 Wi-Fi and IPv6

-CTS tests require a Wi-Fi network that supports IPv6, can treat the Device Under Test (DUT) as an isolated client, and has an internet connection.
-An isolated client refers to a configuration where the DUT does not have visibility to the broadcast/multinetwork messages on that subnetwork, either by a Wi-Fi AP configuration or by running the DUT on an isolated sub-network without other devices being connected.
+CTS tests require a Wi-Fi network that supports IPv6, has an internet connection, and can treat the DUT as an isolated client.
+An isolated client refers to a configuration where the DUT doesn't have visibility to the broadcast/multinetwork messages on that subnetwork.
+This occurs with a Wi-Fi AP configuration or by running the DUT on an isolated subnetwork without other devices being connected.

-If you don't have access to a native IPv6 network, an IPv6 carrier network, or a VPN to pass some tests depending on IPv6, you may instead use a Wi-Fi access point and an IPv6 tunnel.
-See Wikipedia list of IPv6 tunnel brokers.
+If you don't have access to a native IPv6 network, an IPv6 carrier network, or a VPN to pass some tests depending on IPv6, you can use a Wi-Fi access point and an IPv6 tunnel.
+See Wikipedia's list of IPv6 tunnel brokers.